 At UB, minimal standards of eligibility for membership include:

 The University at Buffalo’s chapter of Phi Beta Kappa selects its members annually in January.
-Students who are selected are notified in early February.
+Students who are selected are notified in February.
 A formal induction ceremony is held in April or May each year.

 PBK Elections Committee:

 Shelley Kimelberg (PBK ‘94), Social Sciences Interdisicplinary Degree Program